itsays-zqc/my-website/docs/examples/Active_Device/index.md

 ### 2.3 Define the function for creating a new project

-A function is defined to implement the functionalities of creating a project, setting materials, modeling, doping, setting boundary conditions, etc., which can be called by other simulation script files.
+A function is defined for creating a project, setting materials, modeling, doping, setting boundary conditions, etc., which can be called by other simulation script files.

 ```
 [7]